Second-order models and traffic data from mobile sensors: Model fitting using vehicle trajectory data

 \subsection{The phase transition model}

-The hyperbolic {\it phase transition model} (PTM) for vehicular traffic flow is introduced by \cite{Colomboa} and \cite{Colombob}, and studied subsequently by \cite{Colombo and Corli, CGP} and \cite{BABW}.
-The PTM belongs to a model class known as {\it second-order}, since it captures second-order variations of traffic in addition to the average velocity and density.
+The hyperbolic {\it phase transition model} (PTM) for traffic flow belongs to a class known as {\it second-order}, since it captures second-order variations of traffic in addition to the average velocity and density.
 Other second-order models include the Payne-Whitham model proposed independently by \cite{Payne1,Payne2} and \cite{Whitham}, and the Aw-Rascle-Zhang model developed by \cite{AR} and \cite{Zhang}.
 The phase transition model is motivated by the empirical observation that when the vehicle density exceeds certain critical value, the density-flow pairs are scattered in a two-dimensional region, instead of forming a one-to-one relationship.
 This is in contrast to the first-order kinematic wave models such as the classical Lighthill-Whitham-Richards (LWR) model \citep{LW, Richards}.

-As the name suggests, the phase transition model consists of two phases: the uncongested phase and the congested phase.
+The phase transition model considers of two distinct traffic phases: the uncongested phase and the congested phase.
 In the uncongested phase, the dynamic is governed by the LWR model

-where $\rho$ denotes density, and velocity $v$ is expressed as a function of density only.
+where $\rho(t,\,x)$ denotes density, and the velocity $v\big(\rho(t,\,x)\big)$ is expressed as a function of density.
+The product $\rho(t,x)\cdot v(t,x)$ represents flow.
 On the other hand, the congested phase is governed by the following system of conservation laws:

-where the velocity $v(\rho,\,q)$ depends not only on the local density $\rho$, but also on $q$ which describes the perturbation or deviation from the equilibrium state. $q^*$ is a given constant.
-One form of $v(\rho,\,q)$ is
+where the velocity $v(\rho,\,q)$ depends not only on the local density $\rho$, but also on $q$ which describes the perturbation or deviation from the equilibrium state. $q^*$ is a given constant corresponding to the equilibrium (stationary) traffic state.
+Some choices of the functional form $v(\rho,\,q)$ include